daylinmorgan/clonmapper/md/methods.md

    to a new tube without disturbing the bead pellet.
 1. Add 45 $\mu$L (1.6-0.7x) paramagnetic SPRI beads to the supernatant
    from step 10 and mix well with vortexing or pipetting up and down 10 times.
+1. Incubate at room temperature for 5 minutes.
 1. Place the tube on a magnetic rack and allow solution to clear (5-10 minutes).
 1. With the tube still in the rack, aspirate the clear supernatant.
 1. With the tube still in the rack, add 180 $\mu$L of 80% ethanol and